really happened in Bosnia?

 residents and various ethnic races of the country.”

-endure one of Europe’s greatest tragedies since World War II.
-His
+Bosnian people endure one of Europe’s greatest tragedies since World War II.

 remaining a unified multiethnic country.”

-similarity between the two statements.
-They might have issued from the
+Note the similarity between the two statements.
+They might have

-surprising if you don’t know that the Pentagon coordinated
+This may be surprising if you don’t know that the Pentagon coordinated

 Iranian and Saudi military intervention in Bosnia, on the side of

 Izetbegovic, against the Bosnian Serbs and moderate Muslims.
-This included the
+This included

-Department’s reference to “Bosnia and Herzegovina remaining
+The State Department’s reference to “Bosnia and Herzegovina remaining

 a unified multiethnic country” has one problem: Bosnia was never a country.

 Yugoslavia.
 Rather than protecting the multiethnic state of Yugoslavia,